James D Brown – Director

 I have worked at the REACH School since early 2014; currently I teach second grade math and coordinate REACH’s Response-to-Intervention program and student support across the grades.
 This winter I enrolled in the North Coast School of Education’s credentialing program for my Educational Specialist degree.
 I am a graduate of Bryn Mawr College, magna cum laude, and the University of California at Berkeley as a Berkeley Fellow and moved to Sonoma County in 2002.
 I have three children at home, a variety of furry and feathered beasts, and a terribly neglected garden.
 I have served for several years on the board of the Sebastopol World Friends, the nonprofit organization that runs Sebastopol’s sister city programs with cities in Japan and Ukraine, and am also a passionate reader, thinker, maker and hiker.

-Alex Moore, Student Support
+Abi Levin, Student Support

 Nichole Warwick, Expressive Arts